percona/percona-server/doc/source/release-notes/Percona-Server-5.7.21-21.rst

   :variable:`thread_pool_stall_limit` variable values bigger than 2 seconds.
   Bug fixed :psbug:`1095`.

-* A memory leak took place in |Percona Server| when performance schema is used in conjunction with thread pooling.
+* A memory leak took place in **Percona Server for MySQL** when performance schema is used in conjunction with thread pooling.
 Bug fixed :psbug:`1096`.

 * A code clean-up was done to fix compilation with clang, both general warnings